samuel-ibits/facial-recognition-and-fingerprint-attendance-system/readme.md

 # Steps carried out for fingerprint recognition

-here are some few things we considered during the process of bulding
+here are some few things we considered during the process of building